sergoh/devlo-blog/content/automation/install-pyenv-with-ansible.md

         - 3.10.6
 ```

-### Use Ansible Role in Role File
+### Import Role Inside Existing Tasks

-You can also import the `staticdev.pyenv` role inside an existing playbook role:
+You can also import the `staticdev.pyenv` role inside an existing playbook task like so:

 ```yml
 - name: install pyenv